 Remember how anxious you were moments before your first kiss?

-Thousands of years ago being part of a group was essential to our survival and any possible threat of being removed from the group would threaten that as far as our brain was concerned.
+Thousands of years ago being part of a group was essential to our survival.
+Any possible threat of being removed from the group was a major concern.
 If we stood out in the wrong way by saying something stupid or offensive or simply not meeting the expectations of the group we were in trouble.
-So today when you’re standing in front of all of those faces staring at you ready to open your mouth your brain says:

-Even though over thousands of years we have evolved to not think like that our brain hasn’t read the memo so unfortunately it still does.
+Even though over thousands of years we have evolved to not think like that, our brain hasn’t read the memo.

-Here are our top tips for managing your nerves before you speak.
+Here are a few tips for managing presentation nerves before you speak.